ericjohns55/MatrixClock/README.md

 After running the "make" command it should generate a binary named "matrix_clock" The program requires two arguments at runtime.
 ```
---CONFIG_FILE <config_file> - The JSON file that the clock faces will be read from
+--CONFIG <config_file> - The JSON file that the clock faces will be read from
 				I would utilize the "matrix_config.json" file inside this repository.
 ```
 Full example:
 ```
-./matrix_clock --CONFIG_FILE matrix_config.json
+./matrix_clock --CONFIG matrix_config.json
 ```
 If you want to add any other [command line arguments embedded within the matrix display's library](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/examples-api-use#running-some-demos) you can also add them before or after the required arguments (NOT in-between)